 Published on a monthly basis the Rye Civic News with notes on selected meetings to put issues into perspective.

-To receive the monthly E-Civic News, please to go to ryecivicleague.org and enter your name or send an e-mail to firstname.lastname@example.org .
+To receive the monthly E-Civic News, please go to ryecivicleague.org and enter your name or send an e-mail to [email protected] .
 In addition to the monthly E-Civic News, subscribers are notified of special town board and commission meetings and other issues of interest to Rye citizens.
 Published copies of the Civic News are also available at the Rye Public Library.

-Volunteers are welcome to attend the monthly meetings of the Town of Rye Boardsand Commissions then report on these Town meeting in the E-Civic News.
+Volunteers are welcome to attend the monthly meetings of the Town of Rye Boards and Commissions and then report on these Town meetings in the E-Civic News.

 Volunteers are also needed to support additional RCL tasks including: